obriencj/obriencj.github.io/source/_posts/2015-10-05-summer-madness.md

 Second gear clutch was a bit chewed up, but still present.
 I ordered a new set of OEM first gear pads, as well as the clutch-cover gasket.

-I found bits of the starter return spring while I was in there.
+I found bits of the starting engagement spring while I was in there.
 Ordered a replacement for that as well.
 The bike runs without one just fine, but not having it there can cause the kickstarting ratchet to rub every now and then.
 Nothing serious, but if I'm already